Derived induction and restriction theory: Introduction

 has the following two properties: \begin{enumerate} \item $\phi_{\sF} \otimes_{\mathbb{Z}} \mathbb{Z}[1/|G|]$ is an isomorphism. \item The map $\phi_{\sF}$ is a uniform $\cN$-isomorphism and for any prime number $p$, $(\phi_{\sF})_{(p)}$ is a uniform $\cF_p$-isomorphism. \end{enumerate} \end{thmA}

+In \cite[Theorem 6.2]{Qui71b}, rather than assuming that $X$ is a finite $G$-CW complex, Quillen assumes more generally that $X$ is compact.
+In addition, in the end diagram, Quillen replaces $X^H$ with the discrete space $\pi_0(X^H)$; since Quillen works with mod $p$ cohomology this does not change (1) or (2) above.

 We can identify the derived defect bases for many $G$-equivariant ring spectra of interest.
 These are listed in \Cref{fig:examples}, where we set the notation for the relevant families of subgroups in \Cref{fig:families}.
-Many of these examples arise from non-equivariant ring spectra by taking their associated Borel theories as in \cite[\S \ref{S-sec:Borel}]{MNNa}.
+Many of these examples arise from non-equivariant ring spectra by taking their associated Borel theories as in \cite[\S 6.3]{MNNa}.
 There, as above, we are letting $\bb{M}$ denote the \emph{Borel-equivariant $G$-spectrum associated to a spectrum} $M$ with a $G$-action.
 All of the examples above come from spectra with trivial $G$-actions, in which case this equivariant cohomology theory theory is defined so that, for a $G$-spectrum $X$,

-We now draw the reader's attention to a few patterns appearing in \Cref{fig:examples}.
-First, if $R\in \SpG$ is $\sF$-nilpotent, then its Borel completion $\bb{R}$ is automatically $\bb{\sF}$-nilpotent (i.e., we only need to consider the $p$-groups in $\sF$, as $p$ varies over the primes dividing $|G|$).
+In \Cref{fig:examples}, note first that if $R\in \SpG$ is $\sF$-nilpotent, then its Borel completion $\bb{R}$ is automatically $\bb{\sF}$-nilpotent (i.e., we only need to consider the $p$-groups in $\sF$, as $p$ varies over the primes dividing $|G|$).
 The notation respects localization in the following sense: if $\bb{R}$ is $\bb{\sF}$-nilpotent, then $\bb{R_{(p)}}$ (resp.\ $\bb{R[1/n]}$) will automatically be $\sF_{(p)}=\bb{\sF}_{(p)}$-nilpotent (resp.\ $\bb{\sF}[1/n]$-nilpotent).
 These results are immediate consequences of \Cref{prop:borel-sphere} and allow one to determine derived defect bases for Borel-equivariant $G$-spectra via arithmetic fracture square arguments.

-Perhaps the most prominent pattern occurring in \Cref{fig:examples} is the connection between the `chromatic complexity' of a $G$-spectrum $E$ and the complexity of $E$'s derived defect base.
-The informal slogan is `if $E$ is sensitive to height $n$ chromatic phenomena, then $E$ should be nilpotent for the family of abelian subgroups which can be generated by $n$ or fewer elements'.
-This slogan is motivated by the generalized character theory of \cite{HKR00}.
-That theory and the Hopkins-Ravenel smash product theorem let us make this slogan precise in \Cref{prop:ln-local}: if $E$ is $L_n$-local, then $\bb{E}$ is $\sAbpn$-nilpotent.
+Finally, we demonstrate a connection (displayed in \Cref{fig:examples}) between the `chromatic complexity' of a $G$-spectrum $E$ and the complexity of $E$'s derived defect base.
+More precisely, we show in \Cref{prop:ln-local} that if a spectrum $E$ is $L_n$-local, then the Borel spectrum $\bb{E}$ is $\sAbpn$-nilpotent.
+This result relies on the `character theory' of Hopkins-Kuhn-Ravenel \cite{HKR00} and the Hopkins-Ravenel smash product theorem.